pbmoses/external-secrets-demo/External-Secrets-With-Vault.md

   vaultRole: pmodemo
 ```

 It’s just that simple.
 In this demo we've setup a dev Vault, enabled Kubernetes authentication, created a secret, a role and policy for the secret access.
+We've created an external secret which holds the path to the sensitive data in Vault and allowed the controller to create the secret in OpenShift.
+One final reminder, in closing.
+Secrets are stored in etcd, to protect secrets at rest pursue encrypting etcd: https://docs.openshift.com/container-platform/4.3/authentication/encrypting-etcd.html